m-lima/rucline/README.md

 There is a built-in set of default [`actions`] that will be executed upon user interaction.
 These are meant to feel natural when coming from the default terminal, while also adding further functionality and editing commands.
-For example, a few of the build-ins:
+For example, a few of the built-ins:
 * `Tab`: cycle through completions
 * `Shift` + `Tab`: cycle through completions in reverse
 * `CTRL` + `W`: delete the current work